OWASP/www-chapter-aarhus/index.md

 ---
-The Aarhus local chapter aims to organize quarterly events to promote OWASP and information security in general.
+The Aarhus local chapter aims to organise quarterly events to promote OWASP and information security in general.

 Are you currently a member?
 Remember to support your local chapter by